keras-team/keras/README.md

 In addition, Keras models can consume datasets in any format, regardless of the backend you're using: you can train your models with your existing `tf.data.Dataset` pipelines or PyTorch `DataLoaders`.

+## Keras 3 timeline

+At the moment, we are releasing Keras 3 as a preview release with under the `keras-core` name on PyPI.
+We encourage anyone interested in the future of the library to try it out and give feedback.

+You can find the current stable release of Keras 2 at the [tf-keras](https://github.com/keras-team/tf-keras) repository.

+We will share updates on the release timeline as soon as they are available.

 ## Why use Keras 3?